Diwaskarki96/nestjs-from-scratch/README.md

     # providers:- Contains logic (usually services) | Like workers doing the actual job | 	UserService, DatabaseService

     # imports:- Uses other modules | Like borrowing tools from neighbors | imports: [AuthModule]

     # exports:- Share things with others | Like giving your tools to others to use | exports: [UserService]

+# DTO
+ nest g class coffees/dto/create-coffee.dto --no-spec

+ # A DTO is mainly used to define the structure and type of the data you're expecting — like a form or a contract.